mbzhuang/WikipediaBiasAnalysis/README.md

 ### Steps of the project
 *Find the steps in BiasAnalysis.ipynb

-1. Data acquisition: combined a [dataset of Wikipedia articles with a dataset of country populations](https://figshare.com/articles/Untitled_Item/5513449) (csv file read into dataframe) and used a machine learning service called Objective Revision Evaluation Service (ORES) to estimate the quality of each article.
+1. Data acquisition: combined a [dataset of Wikipedia articles with a dataset of country populations](https://figshare.com/articles/Untitled_Item/5513449) (page_data.csv, csv file read into dataframe) and used a machine learning service called Objective Revision Evaluation Service (ORES) to estimate the quality of each article.
 The data of article quality are saved in JSON_Data folder, loaded from the folder, and then saved into a dataframe.
-The population data is on the [Population Research Bureau website](http://www.prb.org/DataFinder/Topic/Rankings.aspx?ind=14) (csv file read into a dataframe).
+The population data is on the [Population Research Bureau website](http://www.prb.org/DataFinder/Topic/Rankings.aspx?ind=14) (Population Mid-2015.csv, csv file read into a dataframe).

 2. Data processing: merged the three dataframes and process the final data into a csv file, bias_analysis_processed_data.csv